+This is the story of one, and the story of many.
 Why see a concert more than once?
-How can a personal obsession with a rock band called The Cure, become a common pivotal anchor amongst people across the globe?
-This is the story of one, and the story of many.
-It’s about being a fan, claiming our part in rock and roll history, and embracing our identity with pride.
+How can a personal obsession with a rock band called The Cure, be a common pivotal anchor among people across the globe?
+Being a die hard fan is about putting ourselves on the line, claiming our part in rock and roll history, and embracing our identity with pride.

-In the year 2000, I documented die hard Cure Fans as they set out on a quest to follow The Cure on a rumored final world tour.
-It was a summer of adventure and self-discovery.
+In the year 2000, I documented Cure Fans as they set out on a quest to follow The Cure on a rumored final world tour.
 It was the beginning of the new millennium, and the end of modern life before social media.
-A very hot, hopeful, nostalgic ride.
+A very hot, hopeful, elegiac ride.

 Almost 20 years later, The Cure returned for another world tour, bringing thousands of fans, some now in their 40’s, back on the road.
 A deeply personal journey, PUSH tells a story of two groups of female fans as they follow the Cure at different stages in their lives.
 Through the film these women are able to self-reflect and get to the core of why they are so passionate about this band - what the music meant to them then, and what it means to be back together now.